✓ Lagt i kurven → Se kurv

 • Light rolling (1–2 times) if the court feels loose or uneven

-• Thorough circular dragging – remove loose material that has collected along the edges
+• Thorough circular dragging — remove loose material collected along the edges

-• Check lines, net, posts and drainage – report issues via the QR code if anything is loose
+• Check lines, net, posts and drainage — report issues if anything is loose

-• 🚿 Watering tip: Water in several short cycles rather than one long one.
-Let the water soak in between cycles.
+🚿 Watering tip: Water in several short cycles rather than one long one.
+Let the water soak in between.
 Aim for a moist surface, not a saturated court.

 Grounds team + volunteers

-• Full check of fall and evenness (straightedge/level check)
+• Full check of slope and evenness — straightedge / level check

 • Larger spot repairs with 0–3 mm if settlements or depressions appear